Victim blaming: India

+Jordan

+Women in Jordan have been victim-blamed for sexual harassment for not wearing a hijab.

 United States

-In 1938 the Madera Tribune ran the front page headline "Mother Blames her Daughter Equally with Man for Murder" in describing the stabbing death of 19-year-old Leona Vlught in Oakland.
+In 1938 the Madera Tribune ran the front-page headline "Mother Blames her Daughter Equally with Man for Murder" in describing the stabbing death of 19-year-old Leona Vlught in Oakland.
 The victim's mother's "resentment against the boy who killed her" was said to be softened upon learning that her daughter drank alcohol and "went on a petting party when she was supposed to be spending the night with girl friends".
 The perpetrator Rodney Greig was later convicted of the crime and executed in the San Quentin gas chamber.

 In a 2010 case, an 11-year-old female rape victim who suffered repeated gang rapes in Cleveland, Texas, was accused by a defense attorney of being a seductress who lured men to their doom.
 "Like the spider and the fly.
 Wasn't she saying, 'Come into my parlor', said the spider to the fly?", he asked a witness.
 The New York Times ran an article uncritically reporting on the way many in the community blamed the victim, for which the newspaper later apologized.

+Urban planning and road safety

+Cars not only are responsible for the majority of accidents but also cause more severe ones.
+However, urban design often continues to favor car circulation, impeding pedestrian and cyclist mobility and placing blame on the victims for those accidents.

+As the majority of traffic accident victims are pedestrians and cyclists, measures to calm traffic and protect and facilitate the mobility of the most vulnerable should be implemented to avoid shifting responsibility.